UnrealArtOptimization/minimal-mistakes/book/pipelines/index.md

 In this chapter you'll learn about:

-* How to become best buddies with the GPU, working arm-in-arm towards a common goal
+* How to become best buddies with the graphics card
-* How to stop pushing the content through a bottleneck and try alternative approaches
-* Why you won't (likely) become best buddies with the graphics card driver
+* Why you won't (likely) become best buddies with the graphics driver
+* How to overcome the inevitable bottlenecks
+* What are the draw calls and how to minimize their number

 # Video